Online C++ Compiler

 - Instant C++ compilation — write code, press Run, and see output from the online g++ compiler in seconds, no CMake or Visual Studio needed.

-- Stdin input supported —
+- Stdin input is supported.

 std::cin >> x,std::getline(std::cin, line), andscanfall read from the playground's input box, so competitive-programming patterns and interview problems work end-to-end.
-No install — no g++, clang, MSVC, or CMake. - g++ compiler with the full C++ STL — use vector, map, unordered_map, algorithm, and modern C++ features without setting up a toolchain.
+No g++, clang, MSVC, or CMake on your end. - g++ compiler with the full C++ STL — vector, map, unordered_map, algorithm, and modern C++ features without setting up a toolchain.

 What you can build in the C++ playground

-- STL containers — vector, map, unordered_map, set — plus <algorithm> (sort, transform, accumulate) the classic interview toolkit.
+- STL containers (vector, map, unordered_map, set) plus <algorithm> (sort, transform, accumulate).
+The classic interview toolkit.

 - Data structures by hand — linked lists, binary trees, hash maps — plus classic algorithms (BFS, DFS, dynamic programming) with modern C++17 syntax.

-- Quick C++ experiments — test a lambda, benchmark a sort, try auto type deduction, or confirm a pointer arithmetic trick without a CMake project.
+- Quick C++ experiments: test a lambda, benchmark a sort, try auto type deduction, or confirm a pointer arithmetic trick without a CMake project.

 Online C++ compiler FAQ